Former UMaine women’s basketball star with ‘a heart of gold’ dies of cancer at 42

 “Her children meant the world to her.
 She would do anything for her kids,” Guidi said.

-McCallie said Porrini Clingan was one of the first players who exhibited a belief in what UMaine was doing in terms of building the program into a consistent winner.
+McCallie said Clingan was one of the first players who exhibited a belief in what UMaine was doing in terms of building the program into a consistent winner.

 “She definitely played a huge role in our success,” McCallie said.
 “She was a great defender and a great shot-blocker.
 She had a presence on the court.